-A prolonged economic downturn or recession would likely result in a reduction of our mortgage origination activity which would adversely affect our financial results.
+A prolonged economic downturn or recession would likely result in a reduction of our mortgage origination activity which could adversely affect our financial results.

-The United States economy has undergone and may in the future, undergo, a period of slowdown, which some observers view as a recession.
+The United States economy has undergone in the past and may in the future, undergo, a period of economic slowdown, which some observers view as a recession.
 An economic downturn or a recession may have a significant adverse impact on our operations and our financial condition.
-For example, a reduction in new mortgages will adversely affect our ability to expand our mortgage portfolio, our principal means of increasing our earnings.
-In addition, a decline in new mortgage activity will likely result in reduced activity for our warehouse lending operations and our long-term investment operations.
+For example, a reduction in new mortgages may adversely affect our ability to maintain or expand our long-term mortgage portfolio, our principal means of generating earnings.
+In addition, a decline in new mortgage activity may likely result in reduced activity for our warehouse lending operations and our long-term investment operations.
 In the case of our mortgage operations, a decline in mortgage activity may result in fewer loans that meet its criteria for purchase and securitization or sale, thus resulting in a reduction in interest income and fees and gain on sale of loans.
-We may also experience larger than previously reported losses on our investment portfolio due to a higher level of defaults or foreclosures on our mortgages.
+We may also experience larger than previously reported losses on our long-term mortgage portfolio due to a higher level of defaults or foreclosures or higher loss rates on our mortgages.

-If we are unable to generate sufficient liquidity we will be unable to conduct our operations as planned.
+If we are unable to generate sufficient liquidity we may be unable to conduct our operations as planned.

-If we cannot generate sufficient liquidity, we will be unable to continue to grow our operations, grow our asset base, maintain our current hedging policy and pay dividends.
-We have traditionally derived our liquidity from four primary sources:
+If we cannot generate sufficient liquidity, we may be unable to continue to grow our operations, grow our asset base, maintain our current interest rate risk management policies and pay dividends.
+We have traditionally derived our liquidity from the following primary sources:

-- financing facilities provided to us by others to acquire or originate mortgage assets; - whole loan sales and securitizations of acquired or originated mortgages; - our issuance of equity and debt securities; - excess cash flow from our CMO portfolio; and - earnings from operations.
+- financing facilities provided to us by others to acquire or originate mortgage assets; - whole loan sales and securitizations of acquired or originated mortgages; - our issuance of equity and debt securities; - excess cash flow from our long-term mortgage portfolio; and - earnings from operations.

 We cannot assure you that any of these alternatives will be available to us, or if available, that we will be able to negotiate favorable terms.
 Our ability to meet our long-term liquidity requirements is subject to the renewal of our credit and repurchase facilities and/or obtaining other sources of financing, including additional debt or equity from time to time.
 Any decision by our lenders and/or investors to make additional funds available to us in the future will depend upon a number of factors, such as our compliance with the terms of our existing credit arrangements, our financial performance, industry and market trends in our various businesses, the lenders' and/or investors' own resources and policies concerning loans and investments, and the relative attractiveness of alternative investment or lending opportunities.
 If we cannot raise cash by selling debt or equity securities, we may be forced to sell our assets at unfavorable prices or discontinue various business activities.
-Our inability to access the capital markets could have a negative impact on our earnings growth and also our ability to pay dividends.
+Our inability to access the capital markets could have a negative impact on our growth of taxable income and also our ability to pay dividends.